Current Literacy Rate in Pakistan 2019 (Updated)

 3. No Teaching Quality:

 In this modern world, Teaching is considered the most special and important field.
-It is the backbone for Education system of every country.
+It is the backbone of the Education system of every country.
 Teachers are given a special type of Training to teach students in a better and friendly way.

 Unfortunately, In Pakistan, No quality teachers are provided to students.
 In fact, those who become unsuccessful in their field and they don’t know what to do with their degree now? they join teaching.

 What can a teacher teach if he/she doesn’t know the output of his subject?
-(Isn’t shame?)
+(Isn’t a shame?)

-There should be proper training programmes for teachers to learn how to teach and engage students.
+There should be proper training programs for teachers to learn how to teach and engage students.